yandex-cloud/docs/en/iam/operations/sa/delete-access-key.md

 ---
-title: "Tutorial on deleting static keys in {{ iam-full-name }}"
+title: "How to delete static access keys in {{ iam-full-name }}"
-description: "In this tutorial, you will learn how to delete static keys in {{ iam-full-name }}."
+description: "In this tutorial, you'll learn how to delete static access keys in {{ iam-full-name }} via the management console, CLI, and API."
 ---

 # Deleting static access keys